Loki-Astari/geeky-nextjs/content/posts/Smart-Pointer-Constructors.md

     workWithSP(ThorsAnvil::UP<int>(nullptr));
 }
 ```
-This is overly verbose, there is no danger involved in forming a smart pointer around a `nullptr` automatically.
-Because `nullptr` has its own type `std::nullptr_t` we can add a constructor to explicitly simplify this case, which makes it easier to read.
+This is overly verbose.
+There is no danger involved in automatically forming a smart pointer around a `nullptr`.
+Because `nullptr` has its own type, `std::nullptr_t,` we can add a constructor to explicitly simplify this case, making it easier to read.

-Smart Pointer with std::nullptr_t constructor
+#### Smart Pointer with std::nullptr_t constructor
 ```c
 namespace ThorsAnvil
 {